Gunther-Schulz/coding-prompts/AI_CODING_PROCESS.md

 ### 3. Pre-computation Standards Check (Planning Phase)

+**3.0.
+Assess Target File Complexity (Initial Check):** If the user's request targets a file known to be a central configuration hub (e.g., main application setup, DI container, core routing), or a file previously identified as complex or sensitive to edits:
+    *   **Action:** State this observation.
+Plan to use full file reads (`read_file` with `should_read_entire_file=True`) if any ambiguity about its structure arises during planning.
+Subsequent impact analysis (Step 3.4.1) and edit generation (Step 4.1) must apply maximum scrutiny.
+    *   *Example: "Observing that `app.py` is a central CLI configuration file.
+Will proceed with heightened scrutiny for impact analysis and edit generation, using full file reads if necessary."*

 **NOTE:** Foundational checks (Steps 3.4, 3.5, 3.6) take precedence.
 If analysis reveals underlying issues (robustness, unknown root cause, architectural conflicts), these **MUST** be addressed by **STOPPING the standard plan and executing the appropriate procedure from Section 5: `Exception Handling Procedures`** *before* proceeding with the original task.
 Embrace necessary detours.

 *   **Trigger:** Before generating a multi-step plan or proposing a specific code edit (`edit_file` call).